fmcetin/fmcetin.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am Furkan Cetin, a 5th year PhD Candidate in the Accounting Information and Management department at Kellogg School of Management, Northwestern University.
-I am on the job market this year and will be in Miami Rookie Camp.
+I am thrilled that I am joining the London School of Economics as an Assistant Professor of Accounting in July!

 {{< icon name="download" pack="fas" >}} My {{< staticref "uploads/cetin-real-effects-accounting.pdf" "newtab" >}}job market paper{{< /staticref >}}, "The Real Effects of Accounting on Innovation: Evidence from ASC 606".